scrasmussen/computationalEngineeringSciencesOnboarding/README.md

  4. [Install](https://sourceforge.net/projects/xming/) Xming and add `export DISPLAY=:0` to your `.bashrc` file.
     Here is more info about [.bashrc](https://www.maketecheasier.com/what-is-bashrc/).
  5. It is helpful to [learn Emacs](http://ergoemacs.org/emacs/emacs_basics.html) or [learn Vim](https://danielmiessler.com/study/vim/).
+    Both are text editors that can be used from the command line.
+    It's a great thing when you figure out how to do everything using your keyboard, it takes so long to reach out and use the mouse ;)
+    You can get extension is VS Code that will allow you to use key-bindings for either of these.
     I prefer Emacs, it is crazy powerful, but just an fyi there is a never ending battle between Emacs people and Vim people.
- You should learn a bit of both since each ones key binding show-up all over the place
+    You should learn a bit of both since each ones key binding show-up all over the place.